 Overdue for date night?
 Whether you can’t get a babysitter or the kids are simply pleading to come along, sometimes a family date is just what you need.
-Or, maybe it’s holiday break from school and you want to soak up more time all with of your loves — your partner and littles alike.
+Or, maybe it’s holiday/summer break from school and you want to soak up more time all with of your loves — your partner and littles alike.
 You can bring the kids on a “date” and still focus on one another with your munchkins in tow.
 Seriously!

 Enjoying time with each other with the kids around is totally doable.
 Here are family date ideas that also allow for semi-intimate adult moments.